lingyourlanguage/Hindi-Urdu/A Story of Names Pt 1.md

 Our journey will take us from the early days of the ancestors of Hindi and Urdu through the reign of the Mughal Empire and past the 1947 Partition of India to Hindi and Urdu today.
 We’ll see just what the role of Ballantyne and Government Sanskrit College in Benares was, how dialects and languages rose and fell, and how closely-related language and identity truly are.

-## The Early Days: Old and Middle Indo-Aryan[^2]2
+## The Early Days: Old and Middle Indo-Aryan[^2]
 ### The Rise of Sanskrit

 Around 4,000 years ago, a group of Indo-Europeans nomads made their way into India.
 They called themselves *Ārya*, which likely meant “noble, honorable”, and their new land *Āryāvarta* “land of the noble”.
-They had made their way to the Indian subcontinent from the northwest and spoke an early language from the Indo-Aryan (IA) branch of the Indo-European language family.[^3]3
+They had made their way to the Indian subcontinent from the northwest and spoke an early language from the Indo-Aryan (IA) branch of the Indo-European language family.[^3]

 Our earliest evidence of IA languages – and possibly of any Indo-European language, for that matter – is the *Rigveda*.
 This was one of four Vedas, the oldest and most sacred Hindu texts, which had been painstakingly preserved over the centuries from generation to generation – amazingly, they were passed down orally, and not through manuscripts.
-In fact, the texts that we have are fairly accurate, given that the Vedas originated somewhere around 1500 – 1200 BCE, centuries before Homer’s *Iliad* and *Odyssey*.[^4]4
+In fact, the texts that we have are fairly accurate, given that the Vedas originated somewhere around 1500 – 1200 BCE, centuries before Homer’s *Iliad* and *Odyssey*.[^4]

 The language of all of the Vedas was **Sanskrit**, and as the language of the Hindu sacred texts, it had an unparalleled prestige among languages of the area – the very name “Sanskrit” comes from Sanskrit:  *sáṃskṛta* means “well-prepared, pure and perfect”.
 It had the ultimate level of prestige, really – the Vedas were considered to have divine origin, and the language used to express them was perfect and sacred.

-As an Indo-European language, Sanskrit shared many features with languages as distant as Latin or Ancient Greek,[^5]5 as well as even modern languages like English or French, but it was more closely related to the Indo-Iranian Persian language and even more closely related to the modern languages of India today, such as Hindi, Urdu, Punjabi, Bengali, and others.
+As an Indo-European language, Sanskrit shared many features with languages as distant as Latin or Ancient Greek,[^5] as well as even modern languages like English or French, but it was more closely related to the Indo-Iranian Persian language and even more closely related to the modern languages of India today, such as Hindi, Urdu, Punjabi, Bengali, and others.

 ### Out with the old, in with the middle

 This sacred Sanskrit language eventually began to change, though, as any spoken language is bound to.
 This change was perceived as a threat to the Vedas, and it was the role of the some of the world’s first linguists to stop the change.
-Grammarians such as Panini, who wrote down almost 4,000 grammar rules of Sanskrit around 400 BCE,[^6]6 helped crystallize what is now known as [“Classical Sanskrit”](https://lrc.la.utexas.edu/eieol/vedol).[^7]7 Classical Sanskrit would go on to play an unimaginably influential role in the development of the IA languages.
+Grammarians such as Panini, who wrote down almost 4,000 grammar rules of Sanskrit around 400 BCE,[^6] helped crystallize what is now known as [“Classical Sanskrit”](https://lrc.la.utexas.edu/eieol/vedol).[^7] Classical Sanskrit would go on to play an unimaginably influential role in the development of the IA languages.

 At any rate, despite the grammarians’ best efforts at freezing Sanskrit, they only partially succeeded.
 They had frozen *written* Sanskrit, but the spoken language continued to change.

 With the rise of two new religions, Buddhism and Jainism, around the 5th century BCE, new language varieties came into play.
 The followers of these new religions questioned the authority of the Vedas, and what better way to do that than to reject the prestige of Sanskrit?

-The early texts of Buddhism and Jainism, unsurprisingly, are thus written in other, non-Sanskrit varieties of what are called the Middle IA languages, to distinguish them from the Old IA languages such as Sanskrit.8 These languages came from the east, and as they spread west they formed a sort of *lingua franca* known as Pali.[^8]9
+The early texts of Buddhism and Jainism, unsurprisingly, are thus written in other, non-Sanskrit varieties of what are called the Middle IA languages, to distinguish them from the Old IA languages such as Sanskrit.
+These languages came from the east, and as they spread west they formed a sort of *lingua franca* known as Pali.[^8]

 Pali’s prestige was certainly helped by the fact that it was used in the texts of Theravada Buddhism, the most ancient school of Buddhism that still exists today.
-On top of this, the Mauryan Emperor Ashoka helped spread Pali far and wide as a *koine*, or common language between dialects, around 250 BCE by putting up inscriptions on pillars across India.[^10]10
+On top of this, the Mauryan Emperor Ashoka helped spread Pali far and wide as a *koine*, or common language between dialects, around 250 BCE by putting up inscriptions on pillars across India.[^10]

 But again, as time passed, one language made way for another, and Pali was eventually replaced by what is known as Prakrit.
 We know about this language mostly through dramas, as well as the religious writings of the Jains.